TumisangF/nlp-topic-analysis/README.md

 NMF produced sharper, more interpretable topics with a higher coherence score.
 Key themes identified include student loans, mortgage foreclosure, debt collection, identity theft, unauthorized credit inquiries, and auto finance.

 ---
+## Topic Overview and Insights

+The extracted topics were grouped into broader thematic categories to improve interpretability and provide actionable insights.

+1. Credit Reporting Issues

+A significant portion of complaints relates to inaccuracies in credit reports, disputes with credit bureaus, and unauthorized credit inquiries.
+This indicates systemic challenges in data accuracy and reporting transparency.

+2. Debt Collection Practices

+Many complaints involve collection agencies, including disputes over outstanding balances, lack of validation, and aggressive collection behavior.
+This reflects concerns regarding fairness and regulatory compliance.

+3. Banking and Account Management

+Issues related to bank accounts, transactions, fees, and institution-specific complaints (e.g., Wells Fargo, Bank of America) highlight dissatisfaction with everyday banking operations.

+4. Loans and Mortgages

+Frequent complaints relate to student loans, mortgage servicing, interest rates, and foreclosure processes.
+These topics suggest financial stress and challenges in loan servicing systems.

+5. Fraud, Identity Theft, and Data Security

+A major cluster focuses on identity theft, fraud, and data breaches (e.g., Equifax), indicating growing concerns over personal data protection and cybersecurity.

+6. Customer Service and Communication

+Recurring complaints about call handling, delays, and unresolved issues point to inefficiencies in customer support systems.

+## Key Insight

+The primary drivers of dissatisfaction are:

+Credit reporting inaccuracies
+Poor financial service transparency
+Inefficient customer service
+Data security concerns

+The results demonstrate that NLP techniques can effectively transform unstructured complaint data into actionable insights for decision-makers.
+---
 ## Dependencies

 Key libraries used: